 Our ordinary shares are listed on The Nasdaq Capital Market under the symbol "EDTK."
-On February 25, 2022, the last reported sale price of our ordinary shares on The Nasdaq Capital Market was \$1.47 per share.
+On December 21, 2021, the last reported sale price of our ordinary shares on The Nasdaq Capital Market was \$0.96 per share.

-As of February 18, 2022, the aggregate market value of our outstanding ordinary shares held by non-affiliates, or public float, was approximately \$10.4 million, which was calculated based on 7,050,000 ordinary shares outstanding held by non-affiliates and a per share price of \$1.48 as reported on The Nasdaq Capital Market on such date.
+As of October 25, 2021, the aggregate market value of our outstanding ordinary shares held by non-affiliates, or public float, was approximately \$11.6 million, which was calculated based on 7,050,000 ordinary shares outstanding held by non-affiliates and a per share price of \$1.64 as reported on The Nasdaq Capital Market on such date.
 We have not offered any securities pursuant to General Instruction I.B.5. of Form F-3 during the prior 12 calendar month period that ends on and includes the date of this prospectus.
 Pursuant to General Instruction I.B.5. of Form F-3, in no event will we sell securities registered on this registration statement with a value exceeding one-third of our public float in any 12-month period so long as our public float remains below \$75 million.

 Investing in our ordinary shares involves a high degree of risk, including the risk of losing your entire investment.
-Before deciding whether to invest in our ordinary shares, you should consider carefully the risks and uncertainties incorporated by reference under the heading "Risk Factors" beginning on page 19 of this prospectus and under similar headings in any prospectus supplement or in the other documents that are filed after the date hereof and incorporated by reference into this prospectus.
+Before deciding whether to invest in our ordinary shares, you should consider carefully the risks and uncertainties incorporated by reference under the heading "Risk Factors" beginning on page 11 of this prospectus and under similar headings in any prospectus supplement or in the other documents that are filed after the date hereof and incorporated by reference into this prospectus.

-Skillful Craftsman Education Technology Limited, or Skillful Craftsman, is not a Chinese operating company but a Cayman Islands holding company with operations primarily conducted by its subsidiaries and variable interest entity, or VIE, and VIE's subsidiary, which involves unique risks to investors.
-Neither Skillful Craftsman nor its subsidiaries own any equity interest or direct foreign investment in the VIE, Wuxi Kingway Technology Co., Ltd., or Wuxi Wangdao, and the VIE's subsidiary, Shenzhen Qianhai Jisen Information Technology Ltd. The VIE structure is used to provide investors with exposure to foreign investment in China-based companies where PRC law prohibits direct foreign investment in the operating companies in China.
+Skillful Craftsman Education Technology Limited is not an operating company but a Cayman Islands holding company with operations primarily conducted by its subsidiaries and variable interest entity, or VIE, and VIE's subsidiary.
 PRC laws and regulations restrict and impose conditions on foreign investment in internet-based businesses, including online education services.
-Accordingly, these businesses are operated by the VIE and the VIE's subsidiary in China.
-Skillful Craftsman does not own these operations but relies on contractual arrangements among its PRC subsidiary, the VIE and the VIE's nominee shareholders to control the business operations of the VIE and its subsidiary.
-As a result of the contractual arrangements, Skillful Craftsman is the primary beneficiary of the VIE for accounting purposes, treats the VIE as its PRC consolidated entity under U.S. GAAP, and consolidates the financial results of the VIE and VIE's subsidiary in its consolidated financial statements in accordance with U.S. GAAP.
-Investors in our ordinary shares are purchasing equity interest in Skillful Craftsman, a Cayman Islands holding company, and may never hold equity interests in the Chinese operating companies.
-As used in this prospectus, "Skillful Craftsman" refers to Skillful Craftsman Education Technology Limited, and "we," "us," "our company," or "our" refers to Skillful Craftsman Education Technology Limited and its subsidiaries, and, when describing our consolidated financial information, also includes the VIE and its subsid
+Accordingly, we operate these businesses in China through Wuxi Kingway Technology Co., Ltd., which we refer to as our VIE in this prospectus, and the VIE's subsidiary.
+Shenzhen Qianhai Jisen Information Technology Ltd., and rely on contractual arrangements among our PRC subsidiary, our VIE and the VIE's nominee shareholders to control the business operations of our VIE and its subsidiary.
+We have evaluated the guidance in FASB ASC 810 and concluded that we are the primary beneficiary of the VIE for accounting purposes because of these contractual arrangements.
+Accordingly, under U.S. GAAP, the financial statements of the VIE are consolidated as part of our financial statements.
+Investors in our ordinary shares thus are not purchasing equity interest in our operating entities in China but instead are purchasing equity interest in a Cayman Islands holding company.
+As used in this prospectus, "Skillful Craftsman" refers to Skillful Craftsman Education Technology Limited, and "we," "us," "our company," or "our" refers to Skillful Craftsman Education Technology Limited and its subsidiaries, and, when describing our operations and consolidated financial information, also includes our VIE and its subsidiary in China.